 Phishing Statistics – The Damage Done

-The statistics of phishing show an upward trend, an unmistakable surge that hasn’t been observed since the past 3 years.
+The statistics of phishing show an upward trend, an unmistakable surge that hasn’t been observed for the past 3 years.
 Greg Aaaron, APWG Senior Research Fellow said “This is the worst period for phishing that the APWG has seen in three years, since the fourth quarter of 2016”.

 According to Verizon, 32% of the data breaches reported in 2018 were a result of phishing attacks.
 This became even worse in 2019 with phishing responsible for 90% of data breaches.
 The stats suggest that hackers still predominantly rely on social engineering and confidence tricks rather than brute-force and other more sophisticated attacks to access sensitive information of users/businesses.

-The effectiveness and high success rate of phishing attacks for cybercriminals can also be estimated from the fact that as much as 1.5 million phishing websites are created every month.
+The effectiveness and high success rate of phishing attacks for cybercriminals can also be estimated from the fact that as many as 1.5 million phishing websites are created every month.
 Such extraordinarily high activity can only be sustained if the agents behind phishing are profiting handsomely off of it.

 In fact, at the enterprise level, the average losses sustained by mid-sized phishing-compromised companies is $1.6 million.
 No wonder phishing has a special place in every hacker’s heart.